msiddhu/Emotion-detection/README.md

 ## Introduction

 This project aims to classify the emotion on a person's face into one of **seven categories**, using deep convolutional neural networks.
 This repository is an implementation of [this](https://github.com/msiddhu/Emotion-detection/blob/master/ResearchPaper.pdf) research paper.
 The model is trained on the **FER-2013** dataset which was published on International Conference on Machine Learning (ICML).
-This dataset consists of 35887 grayscale, 48x48 sized face images with **seven emotions** - angry, disgusted, fearful, happy, neutral, sad and surprised.
+Face images with **seven emotions** - angry, disgusted, fearful, happy, neutral, sad and surprised.

 ## Dependencies